 Fall: Monday, Aug 24 – Friday, Nov 6 (okay to start before Aug 24)

 Winter: Monday, Nov 9 – Friday, Jan 29

 Rotation choice form due Friday, Oct 9

 NOTE: This year, BBSP’s Fall FYG course is planned to finish on Nov 18 (other courses may be different), so there are no BBSP first-year courses between Nov 19 and Jan 4.
-These are suggested holidays to account for typical vacations/travel during this time of the year.
-Total time out of lab and exact dates can be negotiated between the student and PI.
+But students should still plan to contribute to their Winter rotations during this time.
+If you are planning vacations/travel during this time of the year, you should communicate with your rotation PI about your mutual expectations.